Land of Israel: Ezekiel 47

+The following passages do not explicitly use the phrase "Land of Israel":

 Genesis 15

 describes what are known as "Borders of the Land" (Gevulot Ha-aretz), which in Jewish tradition defines the extent of the land promised to the descendants of Abraham, through his son Isaac and grandson Jacob.
 The passage describes the area as the land of the ten named ancient peoples then living there.